Mwanga II of Buganda: Reign

 Mwanga came to the throne at the age of 16.
 He increasingly regarded the greatest threat to his rule as coming from the Christian missionaries who had gradually penetrated Buganda.
-His father had played-off the three religious traditions – Catholics, Protestants, and Muslims – against each other and thus had balanced the influence of the powers that were backing each group in order to extend their reach into Africa.
+His father had played-off the three religious traditions – Catholics, Protestants, and Muslims – against each other and thus had balanced the influence of the powers that were backing each group to extend their reach into Africa.
 Mwanga II took a much more aggressive approach.

-On his orders, the Uganda Martyrs, a group of 22 Catholic and 23 Anglican converts to Christianity in the kingdom of Buganda, now part of Uganda, were executed between 31 January 1885 and 27 January 1887.
+On his orders, the Uganda Martyrs, a group of 22 Catholic and 23 Anglican converts to Christianity in the kingdom of Buganda, in Uganda, were executed between 31 January 1885 and 27 January 1887.
 The deaths took place at a time when there was a three-way religious struggle for political influence at the Buganda royal court.
 The episode also occurred against the backdrop of the "Scramble for Africa" – the invasion, occupation, division, colonization and annexation of African territory by European powers.

 These murders and Mwanga's continued resistance alarmed the British, who backed a rebellion by Christian and Muslim groups who supported Mwanga's half brother and defeated Mwanga at Mengo in 1888.
 Mwanga's brother, Kiweewa Nnyonyintono, was elevated to the throne.
 He lasted exactly one month and was replaced on the throne by another brother, Kabaka Kalema Muguluma.
 However, Mwanga escaped and negotiated with the British.
 In exchange for handing over some of his sovereignty to the British East Africa Company, the British changed their backing to Mwanga, who swiftly removed Kalema from the throne in 1889.
 Mwanga later converted to Christianity and was baptized as a Protestant.